- Can I try out membership before I buy?

 Contact the Membership office for a replacement.
 There is no fee for replacement membership cards, however please note it may take up to three-four weeks for a permanent card to be mailed to you.
 In the interim, you will be provided a temporary paper card.

 Yes.
 Invoices are sent sixty days in advance of your membership expiration date.
 This coincides with the sixty-day book allowance.
 Second notices are sent the month your membership expires.
 Please return your invoice intact.
-It is helpful to include your ID number on your check.
+It is helpful to include your ID number if you pay via check.

 Membership is considered a “good or service” by the IRS, and therefore is not tax-deductible.
 Only gifts and donations will receive a gift receipt for your tax files.